Michigan Tech Hires 11 New Faculty in Health and Energy Initiatives

 A search is continuing to fill additional positions in the Energy initiative focusing on smart grids and hybrid vehicles.

-SFHI is an innovative faculty hiring concept pioneered by Michigan Tech in 2007, when the University’s Board of Control made a commitment to enlarge the faculty by up to 10 outstanding new teacher-scholars each year, cutting across academic disciplines to focus on a research theme.
+SFHI is an innovative faculty hiring concept pioneered by Michigan Tech in 2007, when the University’s Board of Trustees made a commitment to enlarge the faculty by up to 10 outstanding new teacher-scholars each year, cutting across academic disciplines to focus on a research theme.

 The first SFHI in 2007 centered on the theme of Sustainability.
 Michigan Tech hired six new faculty members and named three professors to endowed chairs in sustainability-related topics.
 In 2008 the theme was Computational Discovery and Innovation.
 Six new faculty were hired, and a search for an endowed professor to bridge computer engineering, computer science and entrepreneurship has been reopened.